Phyllis Chesler: Letters to a Young Feminist (1998)

 In 1998, Chesler wrote a "legacy" letter.
 She wanted to share the history of her generation of feminists with coming generations and to point to work still left undone.
 The work was lauded by feminists of her era and mocked or minimized by daughter-generation feminists who did not want to keep standing on the shoulders of a previous generation with whom they disagreed and with whom they were in competition.

-The Chicago Tribune described this as "a frank assessment of the past and a radical recipe for the future".
 The New York Times felt much of the advice was unnecessary since "Feminism's daughters have outgrown their bunk beds".
 The reviewer found the book "strident" and fails to reach younger feminists but concedes that "Chesler does an admirable job.
 She writes poignantly of the way in which her generation was eerily silent about woman-hating among women, including among feminists.
 She implores readers to adopt a more global perspective on women's rights."
 Salon noted that "the book mostly seemed to piss off its intended audience."

 Nevertheless, reviews from feminists of her own generation were more positive.
-For example, Susan Brownmiller wrote, "The sweet, clear voice of these Letters should reach across the generation gap like Joshua's trumpet.
-This is Phyllis Chesler writing at the top of her form."
 Gloria Steinem endorsed the book and found it a "warm, personal, political, irresistible guide for young feminists, women and men."